fimmtiu/robot-arena/README.md

 ![GIF of the start of a game](./example_game_start.gif)

+**NOTE:** This code is from a hackathon, so please judge its quality accordingly.
+It's short on tests, comments, etc., and could probably use some refactoring.

 ## Basic concepts

 **Arena:** The robots are in a grid-based arena with walls that block line of sight and laser fire.